 On 30 May 2005, Andrew Jenks, a nineteen-year-old freshman studying film at New York University, moved into a retirement and assisted living community in Florida with two college friends.
 The three young men lived at Harbor Place at Port St. Lucie for five weeks.
 During that period they shot two hundred hours of film footage, subsequently edited into an eighty-eight-minute feature-length documentary.
 Bought by HBO, Room 335 was shown at film festivals in the USA, Australia and the Netherlands, and won Best Picture and Best Documentary at the 2006 Phoenix Film Festival.
 It is available in the UK as a download from iTunes, and I hope to convince you that it deserves an audience within gerontology and age studies as well as among cinema buffs.

 In so far as Jenks and his friends start out on their assisted living venture with a plan or thesis, they are motivated by awareness that there is a political issue in twenty-first-century America about generational inequity of access to experience.
 “I feel like our generation is missing out on a valuable opportunity” (3:35-9), Jenks tells the camera at the start of the film: his intention is to give these old people “a voice in our society” (4:06-7).
 “I want to move in, he explains, because I feel like I could actually learn a lot from old people.
 They’ve lived life longer than anyone else.
 They’ve had more experiences than anyone else . . .
 I think I’ll fit right in there [at Harbor Place].
 I mean . . . they are outsiders, they are outcasts, no-one seems to understand them.
-Sounds like a perfect scenario for me” (3:35-53)
+Sounds like a perfect scenario for me” (3:35-53).

 This is cute, in the complex sense of the word: at once charming and sharp.
 Jenks is happy for us to laugh, but he also (I assume) wants the idea to take root, even before we meet any of the permanent inhabitants of Harbor Place, that a nineteen-year-old college boy, not quite certain of his place or function in society, might have something in common with a person nearing the end of their life trying to maintain a modicum of independence.
 Jenks spells the point out in an on-line interview subsequently conducted for HBO.
 There he locates the germ of the idea for Room 335 in his experience of the quick decline of his grandfather, who contracted an infection, followed by rapidly progressing dementia: